ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 - You must have a pre-configured StorageClass in {{site.data.keyword.openshiftshort}} that can be used for installing the {{site.data.keyword.cp4mcm_full_notm}}.

-- You must have the required user and resource group permissions to install the {{site.data.keyword.cp4mcm_full_notm}}:
+QUESTION FOR SETH: I presume this is still valid, please confirm.......- You must have the required user and resource group permissions to install the {{site.data.keyword.cp4mcm_full_notm}}:

   - You must have permission as an admin user on the cluster where you are installing the {{site.data.keyword.cp4mcm_full_notm}}.
   - You must have at least viewer access permission to the resource group that includes the cluster where you are installing the {{site.data.keyword.cp4mcm_full_notm}}.
 Ensure that this resource group exists in IBM Cloud and that the user ID that is used in IBM Cloud Provider cloud connection has access to this resource group.

 ### Minimum hardware requirements

+QUESTION FOR SETH: What is the current sizing and storge reqs??
+(I will have to verify if we can still include them - I will explain why in our meeting)

 | Nodes | Memory | CPU |
 |----|---|----|